-- 50. In accordance with Paragraph 3(1)(b) of Schedule 3, the firm shall regularly review its business risk assessments, at a minimum annually and more frequently when changes to the business of the firm occur, so as to keep them up to date. - 51.
+- 51. In accordance with Paragraph 3(1)(b) of Schedule 3, the firm shall regularly review its business risk assessments, at a minimum annually and more frequently when changes to the business of the firm occur, so as to keep them up to date. - 52.
+The NRA process is an iterative one, which will involve the exercise being repeated over time.
+Therefore, the firm must take into account the findings of any updated NRA and reflect the firm's assessment of whether the risks identified in any updated NRA are relevant, or potentially relevant, to the firm, and where they are, identify the measures for mitigating those risks.
+This must form part of the next review (which must occur at a minimum of annually) of the firm's business risk assessment, unless the Commission calls upon firms to do this sooner. - 53.
 Just as the activities of the firm can change, so too can the corresponding ML and FT risks.
 Mergers, acquisitions, the purchase or sale of a book of business, the adoption of a piece of technology or technological solution, the introduction of a new product or service, a restructuring or a change of external service provider are just some of the events which can affect both the type and extent of the risks to which the firm could be exposed.
-In light of any such changes the business risk assessments should be reviewed to consider whether the risks to the firm have changed and to ensure that the controls to mitigate those risks remain effective. - 52.
-Other operational changes, for example, a change in employee numbers or a change to group policies, can all have an impact upon the resources required to effectively manage ML and FT risks. - 53.
-Where, as a result of the firm's review, changes to the business risk assessments are required, in accordance with Paragraph 3(1)(b) of Schedule 3 the firm shall make those changes. - 54.
+In light of any such changes the

+- business risk assessments should be reviewed to consider whether the risks to the firm have changed and to ensure that the controls to mitigate those risks remain effective. - 54.
+Other operational changes, for example, a change in employee numbers or a change to group policies, can all have an impact upon the resources required to effectively manage ML and FT risks. - 55.
+Where, as a result of the firm's review, changes to the business risk assessments are required, in accordance with Paragraph 3(1)(b) of Schedule 3 the firm shall make those changes. - 56.
 Where changes to the business risk assessments are made, the firm must give consideration to whether the policies, procedures and controls of the firm remain appropriate and effective in light of the revised business risk assessments and make any changes it considers appropriate in a timely manner.